ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-3-1.md

-Chapter 3: Identifying Performance Metrics: Techniques for Identifying and Tracking Performance Metrics
+Techniques for Identifying and Tracking Performance Metrics
 =======================================================================================================

 Identifying performance metrics is essential to achieving consistent improvement.
 In this chapter, we will discuss techniques for identifying and tracking performance metrics.